soup-clay/MIS4610_GroupProject2/README.md

 ## Data Manipulation
 Two calculated fields were created.

 In the first visualization, a calculated field was used to define attributes that indicate 'Bad Weather,' defined as foggy or blowing sand, snow, dirt, or soil.
-Additionally, it defined whether alcohol was contributing and whether both bad weather and alcohol were contributing.

 In the second visualization, a calculated field was used to define different parts of the day, i.e., morning, midday, and night.
 Morning is defined as 5 - 11 am, midday is defined as 12 - 5 pm, and night is 5 pm - 5 am.